fontsource/obsidian-fontsource/README.md

 ## Contribution

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Releasing a new version is done by creating a new tag and pushing it to the repository.
+The GitHub Actions workflow will build and release the necessary files.

 ## License